Skip to main content

 EpiRoom Android app

-The app follows Material Design guidelines and has been thought to address user’s need (Know which room to go to) as quick as possible.
+The app follows Material Design guidelines and was designed to address the user’s main need — quickly knowing which room to go to.
 To do so, the approach was to display these information in the form of a horizontal bar graph, with rooms ordered by availability time.